NLeSC/scriptcwl/README.md

 outputs: []
 ```

 It takes a variable `message` and runs the echo command.
-To run the commandlinetool one needs to specify the message input variable using a yml file (`echo-job.cwl`):
+To run the commandlinetool one needs to specify the message input variable using a yml file (`echo-job.yml`):

 ```
-hello_message: Hello world!
+message: Hello world!
 ```

 You can incorporate the `hello.cwl` commandlinetool from above in a workflow using scriptcwl in this way: